KCTL Leadership

 Site Staff

-Kiel Cariah, Site Leader, Jackie Robinson
+Kiel Cariah, Site Coordinator, UpSwing

 Kiel started playing tennis in his home county of Trinidad & Tobago after being an avid fan of the sport on TV.
 He migrated to Baltimore, MD to attend Morgan State University where he studied theatre and was a walk-on on the college’s tennis roster for 2 years.
 After graduating he moved to NYC because he wanted to be as close to art and artists as he could.
 Kiel has also made use of his Math knowledge by being a math tutor and mentor to middle and high school students.
 Last summer, Kiel began coaching with HQ Tennis and is excited to be a part of KCTL where he can continue being a mentor to the youth!